k9spud/appswipe/README.md

 emerge app-portage/appswipe
 ```

-If all goes well, you can then run the `appswipe` program from your normal user-level account.
+If all went well, you can now run the `appswipe` program from your normal user-level account.

 What's New in v1.1.14?
 ======================